c19witness/uk-covid19-inquiry/2023-10-19_module-2/1_Professor_Catherine_Noakes.rst

 **Counsel Inquiry**: Now, just dealing with the remit of EMG, in a nutshell, how would you describe it?

 **Professor Catherine Noakes**: So I would describe it as we focused on how the virus transmits from person to person and the role that the environment plays in that, and then we also focused on the mitigations we could apply.
-But we focused more on the local mitigations, things like face masks, distancing, ventilation, hand hygiene, rather than the big ticket items like lockdowns or work from home.
+But we focused more on the local mitigations, things like :outline:`face masks`, distancing, ventilation, :outline:`hand hygiene`, rather than the big ticket items like lockdowns or work from home.

 **Counsel Inquiry**: Indeed.
 I'm going to come on and ask you about those, firstly about methods of transmission and then secondly about mitigations and how they interrelate, but before I do that, very briefly, EMG was a new group?